As You Like It Transformation Quotes

 As many other mannish cowards have

-Rosalind transforms into a man by disguising her height with manly accoutrements (accessories), yet it is likely she will look the same.
+Rosalind transforms into a man by disguising her height with manly accessories, yet it is likely she will look the same.
 This transformation is not one of just outward appearances; Rosalind changes her persona.

 Something that hath a reference to my state:

-Both of Rosalind's transformations are for need – she needs to leave the comfort of the court, and she must dress as a man to protect Celia and herself on their travels to Arden.
+Both of Rosalind's transformations are made out of need—she needs to leave the comfort of the court, and she must dress as a man to protect Celia and herself on their travels to Arden.
 Celia's transformation, by contrast, is entirely of her own choosing.
 She chooses to be alienated from her home, and later claims that she goes not to banishment, but liberation.
 It is clear Celia does not take this as seriously as Rosalind.

 And one man in his time plays many parts,